Skip to content

 How Should You Use Color to Guide User Decisions?

 Color carries emotional weight that size and spacing don't.
 A red badge on an icon creates urgency without a single word.
+Bright colors pull the eye before anything else, so reserve your most saturated tones for the one action that matters most; scatter bright colors everywhere and they cancel each other out.
 Stripe's dashboard uses exactly two accent colors, blue for actions, green for success states, and it's one of the most scannable financial interfaces around.

 Rules I follow on every project: